capturethenarrative/capturethenarrative.github.io/setting.md

 Agriculture supplies domestic markets and niche exports (tropical fruit, spices), while fishing—including small-scale tuna and reef fisheries—supports coastal livelihoods.
 A software sector has emerged in recent years, featuring startups in fintech, logistics, and marine monitoring, often incubated through university partnerships and co-working hubs in Kingston City.

+# Journalism:

+The press is free and vibrant in Kingston, though the small size of the market means that just two newspapers dominate the media landscape.
+The first, the "Daily Kingston", is widely considered to be right-leaning, and tends to report through a lens of the importance of traditional values.
+The second, meanwhile, is the "Kingston Herald", which is in turn considered to be left-leaning - it focuses on reporting stories through the daily lives and needs of the common people, and often covering news, politics, and social issues with a populist tone.

 # Infrastructure and transport:

 The country is served by an international airport near Kingston City and roll-on/roll-off ferries providing links to the outer islands.